Hamburger

 Netherlands

-On January 24, 2023, the Senate approved the Whistleblowers Protection Act, which aims to better protect the legal position of whistleblowers.
-Every employer with 50 or more employees will be obliged to establish an internal reporting channel for employees to report suspected breaches.
+On February 18, 2023, the Whistleblowers Protection Act entered into force.
+The act aims to better protect the legal position of whistleblowers.
+Every employer with 50 or more employees is obliged to establish an internal reporting channel for employees to report suspected breaches.
 An internal reporting scheme must meet certain requirements (eg, a reasonable timeframe and the manner in which a report must be made).
-The Whistleblowers Protection Act will enter into force on a date still to be specified.
-The legislator makes a distinction between small employers, which have 50 to 249 employees, and large employers, which have 250 or more employees.
-It is expected that large employers will soon be required to establish an internal reporting channel and draft an internal reporting scheme to comply with the Whistleblowers Protection Act.
-Small employers are subject to transitional law and will, in all likelihood, be given until December 17, 2023 to comply with the Whistleblowers Protection Act.

 New Zealand